 Picking a name for an animal like a hedgehog or porcupine can be an amusing venture.
-These distinctive and personable animals have unusual characteristics providing the opportunity for some interesting name selections.
+These distinctive and personable animals have unusual characteristics that provide the opportunity for some interesting name selections.

-Tenrecs look like hedgehogs but they are not, being classified in their own family.
-Their quills are shorter and more blunt than hedgehogs.
-They are native to Madagascar and other parts of the African mainland.
-These animals are unique for having a lower body temperature than most mammals.
-Only a sloth has a lower body temperature.
+Tenrecs look like hedgehogs but are classified in their own family.
+Their quills are shorter and more blunt than hedgehogs'.
+They are native to Madagascar and parts of the African mainland.
+These animals are unique for having the second-lowest body temperature of all mammals after the sloth.
 In captivity, common and lesser tenrecs are kept as pets.
 They are sold for around $700.

-- Sandlash and Shaymin are Pokemon that look like hedghogs
+- Sandlash and Shaymin are Pokemon that look like hedgehogs.

 - Sonic is a popular hedgehog videogame character.
-Amy Rose is Sonic's hedgehog girlfriend and Knuckles in an echidna.
+Amy Rose is Sonic's hedgehog girlfriend and Knuckles is an echidna.

 Have you heard of pet tenrecs?

 African crested porcupines are one of the largest rodents in the world.
-Their quills, unlike porcupines in the Americas, do not attach into the skin with backward-facing barbs.
-All porcupines have an odor, but Old World porcupines are said to smell less than New World porcupines according to owners.
+Their quills, unlike those of porcupines in the Americas, do not attach into the skin with backward-facing barbs.
+All porcupines have an odor, but Old-World porcupines are said to smell less than New-World porcupines according to owners.

 White or Albino

 Legality of Porcupines, Hedgehogs, and Tenrecs

 Unfortunately these animals are not legal to keep in all states and cities.
 Hedgehogs are illegal as pets in California and Pennsylvania, and they require a special permit in Maine and New Jersey.
 Porcupines are not legal in even more states, as you may have guessed, due to being highly uncommon animals.
 Tenrecs tend to be illegal in states that have 'approved species' lists, especially since very few people have heard of them.